St Begh's Church, Whitehaven: Parish

-St Begh's Church is the parish church and in the same parish is St Gregory and St Patrick's Church, which is also served by Benedictine priests from Belmont Abbey.
+St Begh's Church is the parish church and in the same parish is St Gregory and St Patrick's Church, which was also served by Benedictine priests from Belmont Abbey.
 St Begh's Church has two Sunday Masses at 4:45pm on Saturday and 10:00am on Sunday.
 St Gregory and St Patrick's Church on Quay Street has one Sunday Mass at 8:30am.